Tiggilyboo/website/content/blog/series/Camper-Power-Monitoring/part-1.md

 (RVR40) Renogy Rover 40A: Uses RS-232 over RJ12 (the 6 pin cable, not 4) over Modbus.

-- Does what it says on the label, connect your solar panel(s) to it, and to your battery (ensure you use high enough guage wiring, this article is

 ### Altenator

 (DCC50S) Renogy DC-DC Battery Charger: Uses RS-485 over RJ45